Top 50 Simple Items to Make and Sell From Home

-A home crafts or homemake business isn't for everyone, but it's a nice way to generate some extra income and, at the same time, receive accolades for your beautiful creations.
+A home crafts or homemake business isn't for everyone, but it's a nice way to supplement your income while also receiving recognition for your beautiful creations.

-If you want to start selling your items, you'll also have some administrative business tasks to deal with.
-It's best to plan from the beginning how you'll accomplish these tasks, such as bookkeeping, generating customer receipts, finding suppliers, and filing business taxes.
+If you want to start selling your items, you'll also need to deal with some administrative business tasks.
+It's best to plan ahead of time how you'll handle tasks like bookkeeping, generating customer receipts, locating suppliers, and filing business taxes.

-If making money from your creativity sounds fun, exciting, and full of potential, below are 50 ideas on crafts you can make and sell, plus tips on how and where you can sell your hand-crafted goods.
+If making money from your creativity sounds fun, exciting, and full of potential, here are 50 craft ideas you can make and sell, as well as tips on how and where to sell your hand-crafted goods.

 How to Sell Your Items